hugoquene/tempo/README.md

 This is a modified version of the script named "Praat Script [for] Syllable Nuclei",
 Copyright (C) 2008  Nivja de Jong and Ton Wempe.

-The originaal script was reported in:
+The original script was reported in:

 De Jong, N.H. & Wempe, T. (2009).
 Praat script to detect syllable nuclei and measure speech rate automatically.